PurpurMC/PurpurDocs/mkdocs/FAQ.md

 ## Does Purpur have a Discord?

 Yes!
-It's where the purpur community resides.
+It's where the Purpur community resides.
 Don't be afraid to poke your head in and take a peek! https://purpur.pl3x.net/discord

 ## What does Purpur add/change from upstream?

 Quite a lot, actually.
 But none of it goes into effect unless **you** enable it in `purpur.yml`.
 Everything we change is set to the default behaviors.
-If you don't edit anything in `purpur.yml`, running this jar is no different than running Tuinity.
+If you don't edit anything in `purpur.yml`, running this JAR is no different than running Tuinity.

-For the curious, you can view all the code changes on github here: https://github.com/pl3xgaming/Purpur/tree/master/patches
+For the curious, you can view all the code changes on GitHub here: https://github.com/pl3xgaming/Purpur/tree/master/patches

 Don't worry if you can't read code.
 Most people can't.
 We have this nice wiki that covers every single option in `purpur.yml` and all the new permission nodes added for some new features/commands.